Hitthesurf/Solar_Cells/README.md

 Modelling the Movement of Electrons in Solar Cells by numerically solving PDEs by FDM, and by the GDM (Gaussian Disorder Model)

 # Running CUDA
-To run the cuda PDE_Solver on a server or local coputer.
+To run the cuda PDE_Solver.cu(located in Cuda_Training) on a server or local coputer.
 A NVIDIA graphics card is needed.
-The module is loaded by,
+The module is loaded by, (Also applies to PDE_DriftDiffusionEnergy.cu)

 module load cuda_location